 If you and your canine companion love going on hikes and want to get away, why not check out our “pawsome” selection of dog-friendly holidays?

-We’ve sniffed out the best dog-friendly holidays in England, Scotland and Wales, so next time you and your best friend want to explore the countryside.
+We’ve sniffed out the best dog friendly weekend breaks in England, Scotland and Wales, so next time you and your best friend want to explore the countryside.

 Carry on reading to see our favourite dog-friendly destinations in the UK